Single Blog Title

 Team 7-Eleven

 In 1985, Team 7-Eleven received a wildcard team invitation to the Giro d’Italia, one of the three Grand Tours.
 It was the chance of a lifetime for the fledgling American team and one that Ochowitz was not about to let slip through his fingers.
 He assembled a team and added Andy Hampsten to the roster.
-Hampsten at that time was already racing in Europe with Levi’s-Raleigh SRC, an American amateur team who were already making forays into Europe.
+Hampsten at that time was already racing in Europe with Levi’s-Raleigh SRC, an American amateur team who were making forays into Europe.
 Hampsten was given a 30-day contract on loan from Levi’s-Raleigh SRC and it was a move that would make his career.
-That year Hampsten won stage 20 of the Giro d’Italia and his team-mate Ron Kiefel won stage 15, making him the first ever American to ever win a stage in a Grand Tour.
+That year Hampsten won stage 20 of the Giro d’Italia and his team-mate Ron Kiefel won stage 15, making him the first American ever to win a stage in a Grand Tour.

 La Vie Claire, Greg Lemond and Bernard Hinault

-The 1988 Giro d’Italia – The Corsa Rosa
+The 1988 Giro d’Italia – the Corsa Rosa

-The Stage is Set
+The stage is set

-The Route
+The route

 Four of these climbs would be summit finishes: Stage 6 – Campitello Matese; Stage 12 – Selvino; Stage 13 – Chiesa; Stage 15 – Merano 2000.

-Time Trials and split stages – The early stages
+Time trials and split stages – the early stages

-A Eurocentric Peloton
+A Eurocentric peloton

-Environmental Protests
+Environmental protests

 You may think that environmental protesting is a modern day symptom of a nonchalant culture towards our planet, but Stage 11 of the Giro d’Italia proves otherwise.